 Common Pests and Other Problems for Parsnips

-Caterpillars, aphids and slugs often find their way to parsnips but are easy to control.
-You can easily pick caterpillars off your plants by hand, and aphids will fall away with a blast of water from the hose.
+- Caterpillars, aphids, and slugs.
+These bugs often find their way to parsnips but are easy to control.
+You can easily pick caterpillars off your plants by hand, and you can get rid of aphids with a blast of water from the hose.

-Carrot root flies are a bit more troublesome.
+- Carrot root flies.
 These are metallic-looking flies that move fast and are hard to catch.
 Prevention is the best way to combat them, and some gardeners swear that planting alliums like garlic or chives nearby will do the trick.

 A surprising number of folk remedies do work well in gardens, but if you prefer a more scientific approach to battling carrot root flies, rotate your parsnip crops every year and use row covers if you expect issues with carrot root flies.
 You can also build a frame around your parsnips and cover it with window screening.